cerloCasa/PhantomThieves/README.md

 ![image info](./assets/2x/modicon.png)

 This mod is currently a **Work in Progress**.
-- Only 7/41 Jokers added,
+- Only 9/41 Jokers added,
 - Only 0/6 Consumeables added,
+- Only 0/3 Packs added,
 - Only 0/10 Blinds added.

 If you want to know any updates about the mod creation, check out this [link](https://docs.google.com/spreadsheets/d/1_RLL7Bk8Su05qax3R1DJyBjJddgBoBUnJxbPQ7vu1Po/edit?usp=sharing).